AnkitNayan83/headout_assignment/README.md

-# Hesdout Assignment
+# Headout Assignment

 ## Requirements

-For development, you will only need Node.js and a node global package,NPM/Yarn, installed in your environment.
+For development, you will only need Node.js and a node global package, NPM/Yarn, installed in your environment.

 ### Node